alexconst/alexconst.github.io/_drafts/ansible.md

 host1
 host2

-# define group asia, where one of the hosts is also in the 'europe' group
+# define group 'asia', where one of the hosts is also in the 'europe' group
 # this may imply commands being executed twice on this host
 [asia]
 host2